Oisota/MyBlog/src/blog/long-functions.md

 These effects can be mitigated to some extent by languages that support private variable scope inside modules and classes, but short functions should still be avoided due to the cognitive load mentioned earlier.

 Having short functions can also result in logic getting spread around the code base making it difficult to reason about the program overall.
-Understanding the program requires searching through files and directories rather than being able to see everything in one place.
+Understanding the code requires searching through files and directories rather than reading the code top to bottom.

 ## Code Examples
 Often times people will refactor a long function into smaller ones whose names really only serve as comments about the code.
-For example:
+Here is an exaggerated example:

 ```javascript
 function superLongFunction(a, b, c, d) {